erickrr-bd/VulTek-Alert/README.md

 ## VulTek-Alert-Tool

-- To execute VulTek-Alert-Tool, first you must go to the path /etc/VulTek-Alert-Suite/VulTek-Alert-Tool and execute using the following commands:
+- The first way to run VulTek-Alert-Tool, you must go to the path /etc/VulTek-Alert-Suite/VulTek-Alert-Tool and execute using the following commands:

 `python3 VulTek_Alert_Tool.py` or `./VulTek_Alert_Tool.py`

-- Upon installation of VulTek-Alert an alias for VulTek-Alert-Tool is created.
+- The second way to run VulTek-Alert-Tool is upon installation of VulTek-Alert an alias for VulTek-Alert-Tool is created.
 To use it, you must first execute the following command once the installation is complete:

 `source ~/.bashrc`